dpino/mark-down-example/topics/macmini.md

   * _vnc server_ is enabled
   * _sudo access_ is enabled
   * If you want to create your own account you can login as @igalia@ user and follow the next steps: https://support.apple.com/kb/PH11468
-  * If the machine is offline try to ping macmini.local.igalia.com from maestria.
+  * If the machine is offline try to **ping** _macmini.local.igalia.com from maestria_.
 If it doesn't reply call by phone to the Coruña office and ask somebody to power it on.
 The Mac Mini is located where Joaquim's desktop was.

 h2.
 Mac port